This event left my relatives family with NO computers, i had some old PC hardware that I could supply them, very low spec and frankly I had a dilemma.

 After trying out both Crunchbang and Xubuntu in virtual machines (under virtualbox running on my ubuntu desktop) booting from ISO to evaluate the front ends.

 I really liked the minimal style of Cunchbang (seen below in the screen shot), the speed on the low spec machine was very impressive, the openbox window manager provided a acceptable user experience.
-My only concern was the default application
+My only concern was the default application launch menu being initiated by a right-click, which would i feel cause initial discomfort for new users.

 I was so impressed by Crunchbang in fact, I moved one of my test machines to this distro.